 How much is the refundable deposit

-If this is your first time volunteering with us at a festival the refundable volunteer deposit is £145.
+If this is your first time volunteering with us at a festival, the refundable deposit required to volunteer at Reading Festival is £145.

 If you've volunteered at a festival with us before the refundable volunteer deposit is discounted by 35% to £95.

 There are no admin fees charged on deposits, so you receive your entire deposit back as long as you complete all of your shifts!

 Our Reading Festival volunteers can be found across the festival site assisting with a wide variety of areas!
 It'd be tricky to list everything we get up to but some of the most common roles include the below.